 - a.
-Support the FPD. - b.
-Work with the Contracting Officer to develop a project AS and AP, as applicable. - c.
-Ensure that project interfaces are identified, defined and managed to completion. - d.
-Identify, define and manage to completion the project environmental, safety, health, security, risk and QA requirements. - e.
-Identify and define appropriate and adequate project technical scope, schedule and cost parameters. - f.
-Perform periodic reviews and assessments of project performance and status against established performance parameters, baselines, milestones and deliverables.
+Supports the FPD. - b.
+Works with the Contracting Officer to develop a project AS and AP, as applicable. - c.
+Ensures that project interfaces are identified, defined and managed to completion. - d.
+Identifies, defines and manages to completion the project environmental, safety, health, security, risk and QA requirements. - e.
+Identifies and defines appropriate and adequate project technical scope, schedule and cost parameters. - f.
+Performs periodic reviews and assessments of project performance and status against established performance parameters, baselines, milestones and deliverables. - g.
+Plans and participates in project reviews, audits, and appraisals as necessary.

-- g.
-Plan and participate in project reviews, audits, and appraisals as necessary. - h.
-Review all CD packages and recommend approval/disapproval. - i.
-Review and comment on project deliverables (e.g., drawings, specifications, procurement, and construction packages). - j.
-Review change requests, as appropriate, and support CCBs as requested. - k.
-Participate, as required, in ORRs or RAs. - 1.
-Support preparation, review and approval of project completion and closeout documentation. - m.
-Ensure safety is effectively integrated into design and construction as applicable to each team member's respective functional area for design and construction of Hazard Category 1, 2, and 3 nuclear facilities.
+- h.
+Reviews all CD packages and recommends approval/disapproval. - i.
+Reviews and comments on project deliverables (e.g., drawings, specifications, procurement, and construction packages). - j.
+Reviews change requests, as appropriate, and supports CCBs as requested. - k.
+Participates, as required, in ORRs or RAs. - 1.
+Supports preparation, review and approval of project completion and closeout documentation. - m.
+Ensures safety is effectively integrated into design and construction as applicable to each team member's respective functional area for design and construction of Hazard Category 1, 2, and 3 nuclear facilities.